mpearon/wings/readMe.md

 # Wings
 For as long as I can remember, I've been interested in everything related to flight.<br />
 After years of putting it off, I've decided I'm going to get started.
-I'll do my best to chronical my journey through the world of aviation here.
+I'll do my best to chronicle my journey through the world of aviation here.
 <br />
 My hope is that something I write here will either inspire someone else to get started, help someone along on a path they've already started or just give someone a bit to read.<br />
 <br />